 There are several indicators that your vehicle is in need of AC service.
 A few are listed below:

 If your car AC system experiences any technical glitches, visiting Burlington-based The Auto Station is vital.
 Our state-of-the-art auto repair shop and our fully licensed automotive technicians ensure that your vehicle will be treated to the ultimate standard in quality automotive services.
-We regularly perform a full range of car care, from fundamental oil changes to complex engine diagnostics and rebuild.
+We regularly perform a full range of car care, from fundamental oil changes to complex engine diagnostics and rebuilds.

 Our services include pre-purchase inspection/recommendation, drive-ability inspection, electrical system diagnosis, brake service, battery and charging systems, tune-ups, wheel alignments, suspension repairs, new tire replacement and balancing, A/C Servicing and more.